RSA Security: Relationship with NSA

 RSA's relationship with the NSA has changed over the years.
 Reuters' Joseph Menn and cybersecurity analyst Jeffrey Carr have noted that the two once had an adversarial relationship.
 In its early years, RSA and its leaders were prominent advocates of strong cryptography for public use, while the NSA and the Bush and Clinton administrations sought to prevent its proliferation.

 In the mid-1990s, RSA and Bidzos led a "fierce" public campaign against the Clipper Chip, an encryption chip with a backdoor that would allow the U.S. government to decrypt communications.
 The Clinton administration pressed telecommunications companies to use the chip in their devices, and relaxed export restrictions on products that used it.
 (Such restrictions had prevented RSA Security from selling its software abroad.)
 RSA joined civil libertarians and others in opposing the Clipper Chip by, among other things, distributing posters with a foundering sailing ship and the words "Sink Clipper!"
 RSA Security also created the DES Challenges to show that the widely used DES encryption was breakable by well-funded entities like the NSA.

 The relationship shifted from adversarial to cooperative after Bidzos stepped down as CEO in 1999, according to Victor Chan, who led RSA's department of engineering until 2005: "When I joined there were 10 people in the labs, and we were fighting the NSA.
 It became a very different company later on."
 For example, RSA was reported to have accepted $10 million from the NSA in 2004 in a deal to use the NSA-designed Dual EC DRBG random number generator in their BSAFE library, despite many indications that Dual_EC_DRBG was both of poor quality and possibly backdoored.
 RSA Security later released a statement about the Dual_EC_DRBG kleptographic backdoor:

 In March 2014, it was reported by Reuters that RSA had also adapted the extended random standard championed by NSA.
-Later cryptanalysis showed that extended random did not add any security, and was rejected by the prominent standards group Internet Engineering Task Force.
+Later cryptanalysis showed that extended random did not add any security, and it was rejected by the prominent standards group Internet Engineering Task Force.
 Extended random did however make NSA's backdoor for Dual_EC_DRBG tens of thousands of times faster to use for attackers with the key to the Dual_EC_DRBG backdoor (presumably only NSA) because the extended nonces in extended random made part of the internal state of Dual_EC_DRBG easier to guess.
 Only RSA Security's Java version was hard to crack without extended random since the caching of Dual_EC_DRBG output in e.g. RSA Security's C programming language version already made the internal state fast enough to determine.
 And indeed, RSA Security only implemented extended random in its Java implementation of Dual_EC_DRBG.